On this page

 Please Note: Recent projects may not be available because of a postponement from circulation for a period of 12-months from the date of submission for confidentiality reasons.
 Once the postponement period passes, online copies of the projects are made available to the library by the Beedie School of Business.
 For further information on recent projects that are not in Summit, please contact the MBA program where the project was submitted.

-Projects completed after 2007 can be found online through the Summit - SFU Library's Research Repository by searching the Segal Graduate School of Business Final Projects collection within Summit.
+Projects completed after 2007 can be found online through the Summit - SFU Library's Research Repository:

 To search for a specific item, type your keywords (or title or author name etc.) into the Summit search box: